qutm2m2014/streambus/README.md

-M2M Streamer
+StreamBUS
 ================

-Streamer allows businesses to use M2M technology to gain business insight.
-It is being developed as part of the Telstra M2M University Challenge.
+This project aims to provide on-demand graph based stream maniuplation to help gain insight from streaming data.

-This is project draws inspiration from large scale systems such as:
+It draws inspiration from systems designed for larger scale 'big-data' projects such as:

 	- Apache Storm (Distributed Real-Time Computation System)
 	- Spark (Splunk)